Therese Slone-Baker: Inter-service years

 Having mustered out of the Army in 1946 as a technical sergeant, she spent a few unhappy years as a civilian before returning to the military.
 In 1951, she received a direct commission as a second lieutenant in the United States Air Force.

 Between 1953 and 1956, she worked as a civilian at Edwards Air Force Base.

 Air Force service

-Recalled to active duty in 1956, she began her Air Force career as a recruiter for Women in the Air Force; recruiting on college campuses throughout Texas, Oklahoma, Arkansas, Louisiana, and New Mexico.
+Recalled to active duty in 1956, she began her Air Force career as a recruiter for the Women's Air Force; recruiting on college campuses throughout Texas, Oklahoma, Arkansas, Louisiana, and New Mexico.
 She also served in post-war Germany and at Lackland Air Force Base.

 A captain by 1960, she continued her work in recruitment in Ohio, drawing up new means to attract more recruits.

 In June 1966, after an overseas tour at Ramstein Air Base, she was promoted to major.

 She retired from the Air Force in 1972, as a lieutenant colonel.